 If you're anything like us, you'd do just about anything for your favorite four-legged friend.
-It's great to make sure that your dog is getting the right food and plenty of exercise, but did you know that their well-being can also be maintained and prolonged through the smart usage of essential oils?
+It's great to make sure that your dog is getting the right food and plenty of exercises, but did you know that their well-being can also be maintained and prolonged through the smart usage of essential oils?
 Though there are some important guidelines to follow in their application, a select number of oils can go a long way towards keeping your pooch happy and healthy well into their twilight years.

 ***Please note that none of what follows should be regarded as qualified medical advice.
 Consult your dog's veterinarian before starting them on any aromatherapy routine.***